AndreLouisCaron/a-tale-of-event-loops/README.rst

 task attempts to ``join()`` it (can you spot the bug?)

-Passing the child task's return value back as the result of ``await join()`` and propagating the exception that crashed the child are left as exercices to the reader.
+Passing the child task's return value back as the result of ``await join()`` and propagating the exception that crashed the child are left as exercises to the reader.